ddnexus/pagy/docs/api/frontend/support/javascript/setup.md

 !!!info Notice

 A javascript setup is required only for the `pagy*_js` helpers and the `pagy*_nav` for `Pagy::Keyset::Keynav` instances.
-Just using something like `anchor_string: 'data-remote="true"'` in any instances, works out of the box with any helper and without this setup.
+Just using something like `a_string_attributes: 'data-remote="true"'` in any instances, works out of the box with any helper and without this setup.
 !!!